-As the mystery of Gabby Petito’s whereabouts unfolded, news media clamored to cover the story.
+As the mystery of Gabby Petito’s whereabouts unfolded in 2021, news media clamored to cover the story.
 Partially chasing the clicks of the social media users who went viral trying to determine her whereabouts when Petito was announced missing, national and local news prioritized and again when tragically, her remains were discovered.

 Gwen Ifill is often credited for coining the term “Missing White Woman Syndrome” during her remarks at the Unity: Journalists of Color journalism conference in 2004.
 Sociologist Sheri Parks, another African American woman, also spoke about the media practice on CNN in 2006.